Augmented reality apps made hands-on interactive

 The Leap Motion connects to an Intel compute stick that wirelessly transmits hand positions to a phone.
 A longer description of the Phone + Depth Sensor version of Portal-ble and its evaluation is published at UIST 2019, the ACM Symposium on User Interface Software and Technology.

 A more recent version of the software for this Phone + Depth Sensor format, which extends the previously published version and runs on more recent Android and iOS devices, features higher precision object manipulation for smaller objects.
-Source code and detailed instructions for assembling Portal-ble in this most recent Phone + Depth Sensor version is not yet public but can be licensed by contacting us.
+Source code and detailed instructions for assembling Portal-ble in this most recent Phone + Depth Sensor version is now available and can be licensed by contacting us.

 Phone + Wrist Display